 Measuring the right metrics was key to developing and implementing a sales plan that could double sales from new customers in 12 months.
 To achieve this goal, all salespeople had a set number of activities to complete each week, including calls, emails, and demos.

-The proof is in the results—after 90 days, the company saw a 620% increase in outbound sales calls and achieved 246% growth in the sales pipeline.
+Furthermore, the proof is in the results.
+After 90 days, the company saw a 620% increase in outbound sales calls and achieved 246% growth in the sales pipeline.
 The result was a 67% increase in the number of deals closed each month.

-Managing by metrics can expose areas of weakness in your sales and marketing strategies, providing useful data detailing what you can improve on.
-This is crucial to any sales and marketing strategy today.
+Managing by metrics can expose areas of weakness in your sales and marketing strategies.
+This provides useful data detailing what you can improve on.
+That’s why metrics are crucial to any sales and marketing strategy today.

 Through these five factors, we’ve provided a comprehensive overview of the key practices that impact revenue growth in today’s world.
 This knowledge will form the basis of a sales and marketing strategy that delivers revenue growth now and into the future.